 The annual fee for the Amex SIA KF card is $176.55, though the fee is waived for the first membership year.

-The current sign-up bonus for the Amex SIA KF card is 13,000 miles, made up of the following components:
+The current sign-up bonus for the Amex SIA KF card is up to 25,000 miles, made up of the following components:

 - 5,000 miles on first spend.